 The visual identity or logo of a company plays an essential role in its marketing and growth.
 Staying current with the times ensures that a brand remains relevant.
 Several large corporations have given us great examples of successful (and not so successful) brand modernisations.
+Here are four well-known corporations who have nailed their brand design.

 First served in 1886, Coca-Cola’s official logo was nothing fancy, just its name in black and white chunky sans serif font.
 The following year in 1987, Frank Robinson, who was working as Coca-Cola’s bookkeeper drew the first traces of the Spencerian script logo which has passed the test of time and remains synonymous with the Coca-Cola brand.